gmmorris/meze-docs/componentization.md

 I won't enumerate all of them, but one answer would show up repeatedly, and that was a quote which I'd heard so many times before:

 ![](Screen Shot 2016-11-25 at 15.41.31.png)
 *Side note: Note the year in which this book, considered a religious tome by many developers, was released.
 1994.
 22 years ago.
 That's it.
-If anything should remind you that we're still "just figuring out this shit" because it's bloody new", it's that fact.*
+If anything should remind you that we're still "just figuring out this shit, because it's bloody new", it's that fact.*

 In fact, this quote has been repeated so many times by so many people, I've began to find it *eye-roll inducing*.
 The reason